fengtingzhang/blog/_posts/2018-11-15-rubyconf-2018-day-three.md

 ### Complexity of protocol vs. reusability of software
 * Most gems wind up in the swiss army knife model - "maximally general interface"
-* Generatic software is the maximum reusability of software but minimal complexity of protocol, sharp knife
+* Generic software is the maximum reusability of software but minimal complexity of protocol, sharp knife